opencontainers/distribution-spec/README.md

 The [GitHub milestones](https://github.com/opencontainers/distribution-spec/milestones) lay out the path to the future improvements.

+# Extensions

+The Distribution Specification Project is including, herein, a process and API for prototyping and testing extensions to the Distribution API.

+We invite contributions, comments, and reviews to these extensions.
+These extensions will only move forward with significant support from registies, registry clients, and users.

+Disclaimer: Unless stated otherwise, extension prototypes are subject to change.
+Extensions should NOT be considered as final or approved official extensions to the OCI Distribution API until they have been included in an OCI Distribution Specification.

+## Extensions API - (status: WIP)

+The Distribution maintainers recognize that an API may be necessary, or at least potentially advantageous, for specifying extensions to the Distribution API.
+Thus, we propose to add an [Extensions API for Distribution](EXTENSIONS.md).

 # Contributing

 Development happens on GitHub for the spec.